 - MLitt - ‘Darkness, Division and Discord?
 The Highlands, 1603-1707’; 'Sport in Highland History'.

-Current plans include collaborative work focusing on the travel memoir, biographical and autobiographical sources relating to the northern Highland scholar and minister, James Fraser of Kirkhill (1634-1709), and another project looking at wills and testaments written by Scottish emigrants in late medieval and early-modern Poland (this connects also with the Facebook page, Scottish-Polish historical links / Związki historyczne Polski i Szkocji and its Twitter equivalent Scottish-PolishLinks).
+Current plans include collaborative work focusing on the travel memoir, biographical and autobiographical sources relating to the northern Highland scholar and minister, James Fraser of Kirkhill (1634-1709), and another project looking at memory relating to Scottish emigrants in late medieval and early-modern Poland (this connects also with the Facebook page, Scottish-Polish historical links / Związki historyczne Polski i Szkocji and its Twitter equivalent Scottish-PolishLinks).
 Dr Worthington's work on sport in the Highlands and a further project - involving public talks, teaching, research and publications - on the Coastal History of the Moray Firth, overlap.
-This is most apparent with respect to the Royal Dornoch Golf Club / UHI Development Office-funded Royal Dornoch PhD Studentship which commenced in September 2013 and regarding which, he is the main research supervisor and director of studies for Wade Cormack, the studentship holder.
+This is most apparent with respect to the Royal Dornoch Golf Club / UHI Development Office-funded Royal Dornoch PhD Studentship which commenced in September 2013 and regarding which, he was the main research supervisor and director of studies for Wade Cormack, the studentship holder.

-In spring of 2016, he hosted 'Firths and Fjords: A Coastal History Conference' in Dornoch, the first-ever Coastal History conference and the biggest and most ambitious academic conference ever to have taken place in Dornoch.
-It was a community-focused event which explored historical communities situated along adjacent, or near adjacent coasts, attracted considerable media and press activity, aided by extensive use of the #firths2016 hashtag.
-All of this has inspired the development of the 'Firths and Fjords' blog and website, the 'Firths and Fjords' Facebook page, the 'Moray Firth History' Facebook and Twitter pages, and will lead to further publication, public engagement and knowledge exchange in this area, from a comparative perspective.
+In spring of 2016, he hosted 'Firths and Fjords' the first-ever Coastal History conference and the biggest and most ambitious academic conference ever to have taken place in Dornoch.
+It was a community-focused event which explored historical communities situated along adjacent, or near adjacent littorals, attracted considerable media and press activity, aided by extensive use of the #firths2016 hashtag.
+This inspired the development of the 'Firths and Fjords' blog and website, the 'Firths and Fjords' Facebook page, the 'Moray Firth History' Facebook and Twitter pages, and will lead to further publication, public lectures and knowledge exchange in this area, from a comparative perspective.

 Within UHI, Dr Worthington sits on: